arthur-batel/IMPACT/README.md

 cd IMPACT
 make install
 conda activate impact-env
-# open one of the notebooks in the experiments/notebook_examples forlder
+# open one of the notebooks in the experiments/notebook_examples folder
 ```

 ## Requirements